2011 Irish general election: Retiring incumbents

-A record thirty-nine TDs, almost a quarter of the total, stood down from the Dáil at the 2011 election, including four who had already resigned their seats before dissolution.
+A record thirty-nine TDs, almost a quarter of the total, stood down from the Dáil at the election, including four who had already resigned their seats before dissolution.
 Of the retirements, twenty-three were Fianna Fáil, nine were Fine Gael, four came from the Labour Party, one was Sinn Féin and two were independents.

 Among the departures from the Fianna Fáil ranks were the Taoiseach, Brian Cowen, his predecessor, Bertie Ahern, and seven former ministers who had served under them.
 It was the first time a sitting Taoiseach had stood down at a general election.
-Amid the straitened economic circumstances, media attention focused on the substantial termination payments and ministerial and Dáil pensions some from the party would receive upon retirement.
+Amid the straitened economic circumstances, media attention focused on the termination payments and ministerial and Dáil pensions some from the party would receive upon retirement.
 Elsewhere, Mary Harney, the first female Tánaiste and the longest-serving female TD in history at the time, also retired from politics.
 Labour's Michael D. Higgins left the Dáil to contest the 2011 presidential election, which he won.